LLM2Vec-Gen: Generative Embeddings from Large Language Models: Interpretability of embeddings

 \textbf{Qualitative results.} \Cref{tab:interpretability_analysis} presents decoded responses and Logit Lens predictions for \emph{unsafe} retrieval, instruction-following (\emph{IF}), and safe retrieval (\emph{NaturalQuestions}) queries.
 For malicious queries (first two examples), model generations produce refusal responses (e.g., \textit{``I'm sorry but I can't assist with that request ...''}).
 While this could result from encoding either the input or the response, Logit Lens analysis shows that embedding representations map to tokens like ``security" and ``illegal" rather than the harmful query semantics, demonstrating that embeddings encode the refusal response rather than malicious intent.
 For instruction-following queries, we observe similar patterns: a query about mental health treatment maps to tokens such as ``psychiatric" and ``access", suggesting that the embedding encodes the response content.
 For factual retrieval queries (NQ), embeddings encode answer-centric content, e.g., a polar bear question maps to ``Arctic", ``ice", and ``snow".
 Our LatentLens analysis \citep{krojer2026latentlensrevealinghighlyinterpretable} in Appendix~\ref{app:latentlens} corroborates these findings: the compression tokens' embeddings are most similar to contextual token representations from passages similar to the responses.
 Together, these qualitative analyses demonstrate that \ours{} encapsulates response-level semantics, capturing the intended output of the underlying LLM.\looseness-1

 \textbf{Necessity of the reconstruction objective.} This interpretability results from the reconstruction objective ($\mathcal{L}_\text{recon}$). \Cref{tab:no-ntp-analysis} shows that a variant trained only with $\mathcal{L}_\text{align}$ produces high-quality embeddings (cf. \Cref{sec:ablations}) but nonsensical decoded outputs, confirming that the reconstruction loss grounds compression tokens in the LLM's natural language manifold.
+Appendix~\ref{app:grid} quantifies this with an LLM-judged validity score: \ours{} decodes embeddings into a valid continuation of the query in over 81\% of cases, compared to near 0\% without $\mathcal{L}_\text{recon}$.